There are dozens of large wildfires burning across the US right now. Here's where they are - KTVZ

 While people in the West are suffering through record-breaking heat, wildfires are ravaging many areas, especially in California, and red-flag warnings have been issued from the Northwest into the Rockies.

-There were at least 77 large complexes of wildfires burning in 15 states across the country as of Tuesday evening — almost a third of them in California, according to the National Interagency Fire Center.
+There were at least 77 large complexes of wildfires burning in 15 states across the country as of Sunday -- almost a third of them in California, according to the National Interagency Fire Center.

 The fires have burned at least 649,054 acres in the 14 states where fires are still spreading, according to the NIFC.

-Note: Correction: A previous version of this story incorrectly reported the size of the Waddle Creek Fire in Wyoming.
-The fire has burned more than 25,000 acres.